eshaz/icecast-metadata-js/src/icecast-metadata-player/README.md

 > The audio element encountered an error

 * An error occurred while the browser was playing or decoding the audio.
-This may occur if your browser doesn't support a codec.
+This may occur if your browser doesn't support a codec or if there is a problem with the Icecast stream.

+> NotAllowedError: The play method is not allowed by the user agent or the platform in the current context, possibly because the user denied permission.

+> NotAllowedError: play() failed because the user didn't interact with the document first. https://goo.gl/xX8pDD

+* This error occurs when attempting to call `play()` without it being triggered by a user interaction on the web page.
+See [#107](https://github.com/eshaz/icecast-metadata-js/issues/107) and this [guide](https://developer.mozilla.org/en-US/docs/Web/Media/Autoplay_guide) for more information.